 Your course meeting point is Bodo airport (BOO).

-Norwegian and SAS airlines offer various flights from the UK, including London Gatwick, Manchester, Edinburgh and Aberdeen, which arrive in time for the evening pickup.
+Norwegian offer various flights from the UK including London Gatwick, Manchester and Edinburgh via Oslo, which all arrive in Bodo at 19.00.
+SAS offer flights from Aberdeen, which arrive in Bodo at 18.55.
 Check the Sky Scanner flight comparison site for your best option.

 Further information and travel links can be found on our Travel Planning page.